containers/toolbox/CONTRIBUTING.md

 - Write tests - Go has [tools](https://golang.org/pkg/testing/) for writing tests.
   There are also [some](https://github.com/stretchr/testify) [libraries](https://github.com/onsi/ginkgo)
   used for creating even more sophisticated tests.
-- Play with custom images - Toolbox currently officially works with Fedora-based images.
+- Play with custom images - Toolbx currently officially works with Fedora-based images.
 Ultimately there should be a wide variety of supported distro images.
   You can help with testing other people's image definitions or creating your own. **Beware**, maintainers still don't have a clear idea of how the image infrastructure should look like.
-- Write documentation - Some functions in Toolbox's code don't have comments and it's not very clear what they do.
-Toolbox has it's [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) hosted by Fedora.
+- Write documentation - Some functions in Toolbx's code don't have comments and it's not very clear what they do.
+Toolbx has it's [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) hosted by Fedora.
 It's not very large and could use some attention.
 - Hack on the code and share the result - Seriously!
 Sometimes random ideas are the best.

-Toolbox currently does not have an infrastructure for translations.
+Toolbx currently does not have an infrastructure for translations.
 You can help us to set it up!

 # Pull Requests